-The Signalling transport main/standby parameter selects the protocol to use for signalling.
+The signalling transport main / standby parameter selects the protocol to use for signalling.
 TCP and TLS are avaliable.

-Certificate validation main/standby shows whether the phone certificate used for encrypted logon via TLS is checked against the certificate on the gateway (read only).
-For configuration see "Authentication policy" $\rightarrow 1$ .
+Certificate validation shows whether the phone certificate used for encrypted logon via TLS is checked against the certificate on the server (and the level of checking).
+For configuration see "Authentication policy" $\rightarrow$ page 92.